 Breheny acknowledges Happy “does not share the same physical space with our two other elephants because they do not get along, [but] she is in tactile and auditory contact with them.”
 It is unclear what Breheny means by tactile contact.
 He insists the zoo is prioritizing Happy’s best interests and has questioned the capacity of elephant sanctuaries to provide long-term care to elephants like Happy compared to what zoos can provide.

 In 2017, Patty was diagnosed with tuberculosis, as discussed in a May 2018 episode of Animal Planet’s The Zoo about her ongoing medical treatment.
 According to the zoo, “all of the subsequent weekly tests we have done with Patty have showed no presence of the TB bacterium … Our two other elephants, Happy and Maxine, are tested every three months and have not tested positive for TB.”
 In Defense of Animals and other animal advocates have criticized Animal Planet for sanitizing the elephants’ suffering in captivity.

-A now-closed Change.org petition calling for an end to Happy’s solitary confinement has over 200,000 signatures.
-Beginning in 2015, IDA included The Bronx Zoo on its “Hall of Shame” list for refusing to allow Happy to go to a sanctuary.
+A Change.org petition calling for an end to Happy’s solitary confinement has over a million signatures.

 A timeline of Happy’s case: